 2. Keep Sipping Throughout

 During gameplay, it's essential to keep sipping on fluids regularly.
 Taking small sips every few minutes can help maintain hydration levels and prevent dehydration.
-Remember, waiting until you feel thirsty is not enough as thirst is a sign of already being dehydrated.
+For most recreational players, thirst is a reasonably reliable guide — but on a hot court or in a long match it can lag a little, so it still pays to keep fluids nearby and sip when you can.

 Plus, sipping on fluids can also help to keep your mouth and throat moist, reducing the risk of dryness and irritation, which can affect your focus and performance on the court.